Petr1fied/gamecoin/README.md

 Gamecoin - a lite version of Litecoin using scrypt as a proof of work scheme.

 - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+- 48 blocks (2 hours) to retarget difficulty
- - ~3360 million total coins
+- Subsidy halves every 840,000 blocks (~4 years)

-The rest is the same as bitcoin.
+- ~1.67 billion total coins
 - 1000 coins per block
- - 48 blocks to retarget difficulty
+- Scrypt based

 Download
 See http://bit.ly/1ccGDK7 Stay tuned for new download location as it becomes available